 Our farming foundations

-Our history begins with the establishment of the Bathurst Experiment Farm in 1895.
+Charles Sturt University history begins with the establishment of the Bathurst Experiment Farm in 1895.
 The farm was designed to educate students and local farmers in agriculture, an area that we continue to deliver through our in-demand Agricultural and Wine Sciences degrees.

 In its first five years, the farm accommodated just 13 students!
 They undertook practical work and attended lecturers on a range of topics including agriculture, sheep, wool, veterinary science, dairy science, botany, chemistry, soil physics and entomology.

 Foundation Day commemorates our past, who we are and where we’re going.
-Charles Sturt University was formally incorporated on 19 July 1989 under the Charles Sturt University Act 1989 (NSW), and today we celebrate Foundation Day on the Wednesday of the week of 19 July each year.
+Charles Sturt University history includes being formally incorporated on 19 July 1989 under the Charles Sturt University Act 1989 (NSW), and today we celebrate Foundation Day on the Wednesday of the week of 19 July each year.
 It’s a special day on the calendar where we acknowledge our commitment to the public good, and show just how proud we are of our past and present students, alumni and staff – and our community.

-Uncovering our history
+Uncovering our Charles Sturt University history

 Take a look below to see how we’ve grown throughout the years to educate and futureproof the careers of students across Australia and around the world.